Video shows Irvo Otieno being pinned to the floor in the moments before his death - KESQ

 The dispatcher asks for clarification on Otieno’s condition, “I’m sorry, is the patient aggressive or is he not breathing?”

-“He used to be aggressive, right, so they’re trying to put him in a restraint, then eventually he is no longer breathing,” the employees says.
+“He used to be aggressive, right, so they’re trying to put him in a restraint, then eventually he is no longer breathing,” the employee says.

 In another call that appears to take place at 5:02 p.m. a stressed hospital employee says they called “at least 15 minutes ago,” and were still looking for medical help for an “emergency.”